-The NEC rests on 56 acres in Lake St. Louis, a prestigious western suburb of St. Louis.
+The National Equestrian Center rests on 56 acres in Lake St. Louis, a prestigious western suburb of St. Louis.
 It offers over 207,000 square feet of continuous under-roof arenas and stabling as well as 42,000 square feet of additional stabling in close proximity to all arenas and amenities.

 Our main competition arena will be the indoor West Arena, a generous 120’ x 240’ with an adjoining 80’ x 190’ warm up allowing entrance and egress from multiple gate locations.
 Riders and equines alike will benefit from and enjoy the world-class GGT™ Fiber Footing installed over GGT™ Butterfly Mats in both arenas.
 The West Arena also features grand stand and VIP box seating accommodating up to 2,000 spectators in climate-controlled comfort via heating and ventilation plus HVLS fans.